-Please be advised that I (representative's name) am representing (worker's name) and a number of their co-workers in appeals before WCAT with ro Compensation Board, operating as WorkSafeBC regarding espect to the decisions of the Workers' (issue).
-By this Agreement I confirm that I will provide Videoumentation with their name and personal Documents). · · I understand that once a decision is issued WCA Board to form part of the files of the other parties in · REPRESENTATIVE'S NAME (please print) WORKER'S NAME (please print) REPRESENTATIVE'S SIGNATURE WORKER'S BOARD CLAIM NUMBER DATE WORKER'S WCAT APPEAL NUMBER
+Please be advised that I (representative's name) am representing (worker's name) and a number of their • • respect to the decisions of the Workers' BC (the Board), or the Review Division, dated (issue). e WCAT with an extra copy of all the worker's onal information blacked out (the Amended I understand that once a decision is issued WC Board to form part of the files of the other partie CAT will provide the Amended Documents to the s involved in these appeals.
+REPRESENTATIVE'S NAME (please print) WORKER'S NAME (please print) REPRESENTATIVE'S SIGNATURE WORKER'S BOARD CLAIM NUMBER DATE WORKER'S WCAT APPEAL NUMBER